luizabrs/luizabrs.github.io/_pages/about.md

 Hello there! :smiley:
 Welcome to my homepage! :wave:

-I am Luiza Soezima, and I am currently studying the MSc. at Grenoble INP - Université Grenoble Alpes in Grenoble, France.
-I am currently an M2 Research Intern at CASC(Calcul Algébrique et Symbolique, Sécurité, Systèmes Complexes, Codes et Cryptologie) team at [Laboratoire Jean Kuntzmann](https://www-ljk.imag.fr/#header){: style="color:#C61AAE;"} under supervision of [Jean-Guillaume Dumas](https://membres-ljk.imag.fr/Jean-Guillaume.Dumas/){: style="color:#C61AAE;"} and [Aude Maignan](https://membres-ljk.imag.fr/Aude.Maignan/){: style="color:#C61AAE;"}, where the main research topics are Private Set Operations and Fuzzy Matching.
+I am Luiza Soezima, and I have a MSc. in Computer Science from ENSIMAG (École nationale supérieure d'informatique et de mathématiques appliquées de Grenoble) - UGA (Université Grenoble Alpes) in the beautiful Grenoble :mountain_snow:, France .
+My M2 Research was performed at CASC(Calcul Algébrique et Symbolique, Sécurité, Systèmes Complexes, Codes et Cryptologie) team at [Laboratoire Jean Kuntzmann](https://www-ljk.imag.fr/#header){: style="color:#C61AAE;"} under supervision of [Jean-Guillaume Dumas](https://membres-ljk.imag.fr/Jean-Guillaume.Dumas/){: style="color:#C61AAE;"} and [Aude Maignan](https://membres-ljk.imag.fr/Aude.Maignan/){: style="color:#C61AAE;"}, where the main research topics are Private Set Operations and Fuzzy Matching.

-I pursue a BSc. in Computer Science at Instituto de Matemática e Estatística - Universidade de São Paulo, in São Paulo, Brazil (I am also from São Paulo, Brazil) and during the bachelor thesis I was supervised by [Hilder Vitor Lima Pereira](https://hilder-vitor.github.io/){: style="color:#C61AAE;"} and [Alfredo Goldman](https://www.ime.usp.br/~gold/new/){: style="color:#C61AAE;"}, where the main research topics were Fully Homomorphic Encryption and
+I pursue a BSc. in Computer Science at Instituto de Matemática e Estatística - Universidade de São Paulo, in the huge São Paulo :cityscape:, Brazil (I am also from São Paulo, Brazil) and during the bachelor thesis I was supervised by [Hilder Vitor Lima Pereira](https://hilder-vitor.github.io/){: style="color:#C61AAE;"} and [Alfredo Goldman](https://www.ime.usp.br/~gold/new/){: style="color:#C61AAE;"}, where the main research topics were Fully Homomorphic Encryption and
 Private Information Retrieval.

-Currently my main topics of interest are FHE(Fully Homomorphic Encryption), PIR(Private Information Retrieval), OT(Oblivious Transfer), MPC(Multiparty Computation) and Private Set Operations.
+Currently my main topics of interest are PIR(Private Information Retrieval), MPC(Secure Multiparty Computation) and Private Set Operations.

 **<span style="color:#C61AAE;">My goals</span>**

-I wish to pursue a successful academic career by obtaining a master’s and a Ph.D. in cryptography and cybersecurity.

-I am also eager to be a role model for young female scientists from Latin America, especially from Brazil.
+I am eager to be a role model for young female scientists from Latin America, especially from Brazil.
 I want to inspire, guide, and help them overcome educational challenges.

 I am aware that by sharing my experiences, participating in conferences, and advocating for equitable opportunities, I will be able to amplify the voices of female scientists in LATAM region, fostering diversity, inclusion, and empowerment in the global scientific community.